tjson/tjson.py/README.md

  ### Generating

-To generate TJSON from Ruby objects, use the `TJSON.generate` method:
+To generate TJSON from Pytjon's objects, use the `generate()` method:

 ```python
 >> from pytjson.tjson import tjson